dbasu-umass/clptheory/README.md

 devtools::install_github("dbasu-umass/clptheory")
 ```

-## Example of Circulating Capital Model

-### Standard Interpretation
+## Examples

-This is an example of a 3-industry economy which shows you how to: -
+These are examples of a 3-industry economy which shows you how to: -
 compute the uniform rate of profit and the vectors of labor values and
 prices of production for a basic circulating capital model using the
 Standard Interpretation; and - compute regression- and